-The school's mission statement was adopted as a response to the need and parent demand our board perceives in Wake County for both a rigorous academic program and a systematic, and effective approach to inculcating and reinforcing the moral character traits and healthy personal habits likely to propel a student to success in school and beyond, and which counteract the negative consequences of moral decay presently having a great impact on American society at large.
-The Board members contain parents from Wake County and experience business persons.
+The schools mission statement was adopted as a response to the need and parent demand our board perceives in eastern Chatham and western Wake Counties for both a rigorous academic program and a systematic, and effective approach to inculcating and reinforcing the moral character traits and healthy personal habits likely to propel a student to success in school and beyond, and which counteract the negative consequences of moral decay presently having a great impact on American society at large.
+The Board members contain parents from Chatham County and members who have been involved in the charter school movement for over 15 years.
 All Board positions have been filled.